 3. If I read my Bible more, maybe God will send me a husband….?

-No, just no. When you say this stuff out loud, it sounds mental (and theologically inaccurate?)
-But it’s so easy to live as if it were true.
+No, just no. When you say this stuff out loud, it sounds mental, but it’s so easy to live as if it were true.
 The whole idea that ‘if I give God this, he’ll give me that’ isn’t a good place to go.
 God is not a vending machine.
-We don’t have some kind of weird relationship credit system- read 75% of the Bible to start dating and 90% or over to get married….
-Pursue holiness because Christ is holy.
-Seek God to find God.
-Motives get mixed all the time, but keep coming back to God just because he is God and he is good.
+We don’t have some kind of weird relationship credit system- ‘read 75% of the Bible to start dating and 90% or over to get married.’
+We often believe the lie that God is holding out on us, not giving us what we want because he’s angry, or disappointed with us.
+So we strive and struggle to meet this bar set somewhere just out of our reach, in the hope that if we tick our spiritual boxes, we’ll get what we want, what we think we deserve.
+But God’s love isn’t measured by a ring on your finger.
+He loves you because he loves you because he loves you.
+Trust is all about surrender and surrender means consciously laying down our agendas and being willing to take God at his word when he said his plans for you are good.
+Motives get mixed all the time, but keep coming back to God simply because he is good.

 4. Ooh hot new guy at church, better check the ring finger.

 Don’t pretend you don’t know what I mean.
-So a new guy rocks up to church, raises his hands in worship and mentions that when he’s not spending time in Africa running a children’s camp he sings lead vocals in a band.
-Now sit back and watch as 30 crazy single Christians girls circle around him… Church is not a meat market.
+So a new guy rocks up to church, raises his hands in worship and mentions that when he’s not spending time in Africa running a children’s camp, he sings lead vocals in a band.
+Now sit back and watch as 30 crazy single Christians girls circle around him….
+Church is not a meat market.
 Now you mention it, nowhere is a meat market except for a meat market.
 And you go there to buy meat, not men.
-We need to get better at seeing guys first and foremost as children of God.
-Yeah maybe you’ll end up marrying him but to begin with just act normal.
-Don’t only think about what he can give to you, it’s not honoring and it is creepy.
+We need to get better at seeing guys first and foremost just as people.
+As children of God.
+There is always a lot of talk about the objectification of women, and rightly so.
+I am way more than the size of my chest.
+But if us girls are honest, we often do a pretty similar thing with guys if not in a slightly different way.
+We see a guy and think straightaway about what he can give to us.
+How he can make us happy.
+Whether he fits our criteria.
+He is a thing we use to get what we want.
+It’s not honoring and it is VERY creepy.

 5. I’m still single, there must be something wrong with me…

-So this Valentines Day maybe take a moment to consider what crazy things you have started to believe and give God the chance to speak truth into your life.
+So this Valentines Day maybe take a moment to consider what crazy things you have started to believe and give God the chance to speak truth instead.

-(Or if that doesn’t sound like fun, meet me in the frozen aisle, we’ll hit up Ben and Jerrys and spend the night eating our feelings.
-Your call.)
+(Or if that doesn’t sound like fun, meet me in the frozen aisle, we’ll hit up Ben and Jerrys and can spend the night eating our feelings.
+Your call…)